learn-teochew/learn-teochew.github.io/pages/bibliography.md

  * Phonetically-organized dictionary of Teochew language, with definitions in Mandarin and example sentences, in both characters and phonetic spelling.

 Duffus, William.
 (1883). *English-Chinese vocabulary of the vernacular or spoken language of Swatow*.
 Swatow: English Presbyterian Mission Press.
-[Internet Archive](https://archive.org/details/englishchinesev00duffgoog)
+[Internet Archive](https://archive.org/details/englishchinesev00duffgoog), [Wikisource transcription](https://en.wikisource.org/wiki/English-Chinese_Vocabulary_of_the_Vernacular_Or_Spoken_Language_of_Swatow)

  * English-Teochew dictionary, organized by English headwords.
 For each word, Teochew glosses are given in romanization only.

 Fielde, A. M. (1883). *A pronouncing and defining dictionary of the Swatow dialect, arranged according to syllables and tones*.
 Shanghai: American Presbyterian Mission Press.
-[Internet Archive](https://archive.org/details/pronouncingdefin00fielrich)
+[Internet Archive](https://archive.org/details/pronouncingdefin00fielrich), [Wikisource transcription project](https://en.wikisource.org/wiki/Index:Dictionary_of_the_Swatow_dialect.djvu)

  * Organized alphabetically with Fielde’s own romanization system, words and example phrases/sentences are found under the head character; Chinese characters only given for the head character of each entry, definitions in English.
 The book is currently being transcribed digitally on [Wikisource](https://en.wikisource.org/wiki/Dictionary_of_the_Swatow_dialect).

 Goddard, Josiah.
 (1888). *A Chinese and English vocabulary in the Tie-Chiu dialect*, 2nd. ed.
 Shanghai: American Presbyterian Mission Press.
-[Internet Archive](https://archive.org/details/achineseandengl00goddgoog)
+[Internet Archive](https://archive.org/details/achineseandengl00goddgoog), [Wikisource transcription](https://en.wikisource.org/wiki/A_Chinese_and_English_vocabulary,_in_the_Tie-chiu_dialect)

 Goh Eng Choon 吴英俊.
 (2020) *Xīnbiān Cháozhōu kǒuyǔ jíshì* 《新编潮州口语集释》 (Collection of Teochew vernacular language, new edition).
 Singapore: 艺品良印.